monyarm/NovelVM/README.md

                                 saved games.
-    screenshotpath     string   The path to where screenshots are saved. iconspath          string   The path to where to look for icons to use as overlay for the ScummVM icon in the Windows taskbar or macOS X Dock when running a game.
+    screenshotpath     string   The path to where screenshots are saved. iconspath          string   The path to where to look for icons to use as overlay for the NovelVM icon in the Windows taskbar or macOS X Dock when running a game.
                                 The icon files should be named after the game ids and be in ico format on Windows or png format on macOS X.
-    versioninfo        string   The version of the ScummVM that created the configuration file.
+    versioninfo        string   The version of the NovelVM that created the configuration file.

     gameid             string   The real id of a game.
 Useful if you have